mregungor/GDD-Clustering/README.md

 ## Properties
 * No parameter is needed
-* Similarities are grouped together (see Figure 1)
+* Similarities are grouped together using Gaussian kernel and distances (see Figure 1)
+* Resulting clusters do not change at different runs.

 ### <strong>[Please cite as]:</strong>